 - Chuck roast: Typically, in Mexico, barbacoa can be made from beef, lamb, or goat meat.
 I use beef.

 - Olive oil to brown the meat.
-I don’t use extra virgin olive oil since cooking it at a high temperature takes away all the health benefits it provides.
-Use a light olive oil which is better suited for cooking.
+Use llight olive oil which is better suited for cooking than extra virgin.

 - Onion: adding chopped onion to the meat inside the crockpot makes it super tender and allows it to deeply flavor the meat.